How to Heal Core Belief-Fueled Emotional Reactivity

 What I’ve realized is that any kind of out of control emotional expression is a cry for help.
 The problem is that the cry is directed at our past.
 Nobody in the present can really answer that cry, because it comes from that part of us that is still stuck in that trauma.
 It is the child (baby) within us that is screaming, not our adult self.

 This isn’t exactly a new concept for me, but in the past, it would just stay stuck as a concept.
 I hadn’t internalized it.
 No matter how many times I did reparenting and worked with that little girl, she stubbornly refused to be comforted by anyone but the one she needed it from.
 Which, in the haphazard way that our subconscious mind operates, she would project onto my romantic partners, but in the end, they would never “get it right”, whatever “it” was.

 This entire framework has begun to shift and fall apart inside me.
-And it wasn’t from using self-love to replace the other-love that was missing.
-I’m all for self-love, and it can help smooth the rough edges, and help in other ways, but it never healed the core wound.
+And it wasn’t from using self-love to replace the parental love that was missing.
+I’m all for self-love, and it can help heal self-loathing, but sometimes there is core programming that has to be rewritten.

 What started the process was the realization that she was really protesting the beliefs she created to explain the pain.
 She didn’t want it to be true that she was unlovable or bad.
 So she was protesting a world that seemed to be reflecting that back to her.
 In reality, she was projecting that belief onto the world, and making everything that happened about herself, just like a baby does.
 Because that part of us is our baby-mind stuck in trauma.

 She didn’t need love, she needed truth.
 She needed to see the light.
 Love can’t change a belief system, because our mind keeps recreating it.
 All the love that comes in is filtered through that belief system, and it turns into something else before it hits our heart.